ElixirTeSS/TeSS/docs/production.md

 and then restart your SSH/su session.

-You should then be able to enable the Sidekiq service:
+You should then be able to enable the Sidekiq service (as the `tess` user):

     systemctl --user daemon-reload
     systemctl --user enable sidekiq.service